tamb/domponent/README.md

 ### Stateless Components 😐

-Extend the `Exponent` class to create a component with _only_ `props`
+Extend the `Exponent` class to create a component with _only_ `props` This is slightly lighterweight than a `Component`.
+Quicker to wire up and takes up less memory.

 ```
 import { Exponent } from 'domponent'